-William Shatner Offers 200+ Lots of Personally Worn Items To Benefit Charity
+William Shatner Offers 200+ Lots of Personally Worn Items to Benefit Charity

 Besides cleaning house, the auction will help raise money.
 A portion of the proceeds of the sale benefit the Hollywood Charity Horse Show, Mr. Shatner’s 501(c)(3) Charity.
 William Shatner's Hollywood Charity Horse Show is an annual fundraiser that raises money for many worthwhile local children's and veteran's charities.

 “The market has shown great interest in personal celebrity items.
 Previously estates of Ted Williams, Joe DiMaggio, JFK, Marilyn Monroe, Carrie Fisher, and recently Burt Reynolds have been conducted with great success.
-These auctions, through the personal belongings, allow fans to tangibly connect to their heroes”, say Kinunen.
+These auctions, through the personal belongings, allow fans to tangibly connect to their heroes,” says Kinunen.

 troy kinunen